mfornos/awesome-microservices/README.md

 - [Ice](https://zeroc.com/) - Comprehensive RPC framework with support for C++, C#, Java, JavaScript, Python, and more.
 - [Karyon](https://github.com/Netflix/karyon) - The nucleus or the base container for applications and services built using the NetflixOSS ecosystem.
 - [Lagom](https://github.com/lagom/lagom) - Reactive microservices for the JVM.
-- [Light Java](https://github.com/networknt/light-java) - A fast, lightweight and more productive microservices framework.
 - [Microserver](https://github.com/aol/micro-server) - Java 8 native, zero configuration, standards based, battle hardened library to run Java REST microservices.
 - [Orbit](http://orbit.bioware.com/) - Modern framework for JVM languages that makes it easier to build and maintain distributed and scalable online services.
 - [Quasar](https://github.com/puniverse/quasar) - Fibers, channels and actors for the JVM.